By Maria Lichty

 Instructions

 • In a large saucepan, heat the vegetable oil over medium heat.
 Add the flour and whisk for one minute.
-Add all the spices and garlic; stir for about a minute.
+Add the chili powder, cumin, salt, oregano, onion powder, and garlic; stir for about a minute.
 Whisk in the tomato paste, then slowly pour in the vegetable broth, whisking constantly until the mixture is smooth.

 Notes